spiderocious/wordmaster-frontend/README.md

 ## 📄 License

-© 2024 AlphaGame.
+© 2024 WordShot.
 All rights reserved.

 ---

 ## 🎯 Game Concept

-**AlphaGame** is an alphabet category word game where:
+**WordShot** is an alphabet category word game where:
 - Players receive a random letter each round
 - They must fill in words for different categories (Animal, Food, Place, Bible Name, etc.)
 - Each answer must start with the given letter